andwn/cave-story-md/README.md

 This is a rewrite/port of the popular freeware game Cave Story for Sega Mega Drive/Genesis.
 The engine uses many parts of SGDK, and written mostly in C.

-It should work on any console or emulator.
+It should work on any console or emulator*.
 It's fairly stable at this point but gets buggier as the game progresses.

+(*) The current version of Genesis Plus GX is known to have a major issue with the game.

 ## Download
 "Stable" releases can be found in the [Releases](https://github.com/andwn/cave-story-md/releases) tab.